 The government did not restrict or disrupt access to the internet or censor online content, and there were no reports that the government monitored private online communications without appropriate legal authority.
-According to the
+Reliable information on internet use in the country was not available.